 There are no adequate data from the use of pregabalin in pregnant women.

-Studies in animals have shown reproductive toxicity (see section 5.3).
+Studies in animals have shown reproductive toxicity.
 The potential risk for humans is unknown.

-PREGAB should not be used during pregnancy unless clearly necessary (if the benefit to the mother clearly outweighs the potential risk to the fetus).
+Pregabalin Teva should not be used during pregnancy unless clearly necessary (if the benefit to the mother clearly outweighs the potential risk to the foetus).